-In most cases, networks allow returns for a short time and provide warranties of at least 90 days to ensure everything is working as described.
+In most cases, carriers allow returns for a short time and provide warranties of at least 90 days to ensure everything is working as described.

-You can also swing by your local high street electronics retailer and check what options they have available.
-While most of the mobiles on display are likely new, they might offer a selection of refurbished mobiles if you speak to the sales representative.
+You can also swing by your local major electronics retailer and check what options they have available.
+While most of the phones on display are likely new, they might offer a selection of refurbished phones if you speak to the sales representative.

 5. Online Classifieds & Auction Sites